SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - Variable preference in ansible ?
 CMD, Task, File, Prompt, Play, Inventory.ini, Ansible roles.
 - What are Data-types in ansible ?
 We have Skills (List type) and Experience (Map type)
 - What are conditions in ansible ?
 Write a condition for roboshop user exist or not ?
-- Similar to "$?" in shell, we have "rc" in ansible to check exit status of the previous command.
+- Similar to $? in shell, we have "rc" in ansible to check the exit status of the previous command.
 - Write ansible-playbook to loop Ramesh, Suresh, Saikiran, Mahesh.
 - Write ansible-playbook to install nginx, mysql, postfix, net-tools using loop.
-- Write ansible-playbook to install nginx, mysql, postfix, net-tools and also loop "name and state"
+- Write ansible-playbook to install nginx, mysql, postfix, net-tools & also loop "name and state"
 - What are tags in ansible ?
-In the server, if you want a particular task then you can use tags below.
+Tags are used in server, if you want a particular task to run.
 - ansible-playbook -t devops 16-tags.yaml ; ansible-playbook -t aws 16-tags.yaml
 - When we can use tags ?
-For example take a catalogue component, if there is any new version of catalogue, what will you do basically ? we do new deployment/new release right ? by using basic deployment steps.
+For example take catalogue component, if there is any new version of catalogue, what will you do basically ? we do new deployment/new release right ?
+By using basic deployment steps.
   Command will be ---> ansible-playbook -e component=catalogue -t deployment main.yaml

 ### Session-20
-- Configure roboshop project using ansible ?
+- Configure Roboshop Project using ansible ?
 Go through the "Roboshop-ansible" in VS.
-- Create all the instances and route53 records using shellscript (roboshop.sh)
+- Create all the instances and route53 records using shellscript (roboshop.sh) script.
 - Dont forget to give role to the ansible instance, before creating instances and route53 records.
 - Delete the old records if exists ---> Hosted zones --> Except NS and SOA.
 - In ansible i have used file module, dnf module, user module, get url modules etc.
-- How to check remote connections ? sudo tail -f /var/log/messages.
+- How to check remote connections or running logs ? sudo tail -f /var/log/messages.
-- &>> /dev/null ---> It is called black hole.
-Output stored here will be discarded.
+- Black Hole ---> &>> /dev/null (Output stored here will be discarded)

 ### Session-21
 - What is "UPSERT" in roboshop.sh file in "Roboshop-shellscript" ?
 Previously it was "CREATE" now "UPSERT".
 - What is the difference between Command and Shell ?
+Is the below line.
 - Shell ---> It is like you login inside the server and run the command, Environment variables and redirections (Symbols) will work here.
 - Command ---> It is like running the command outside the server, Environment variables and redirections